The following are the official rules adopted by the DWS in 2014.

 - Using Hand or Knee: Putting your hand or knee on the ground to avoid being thrown.

 - Excessive Kicking: Persistent kicking that is not part of wrestling.
+Kicking must be measured and strategic.
+Excessiveness is measured by the agreement of the Sticklers.

 - Hand Below Waist: Using your hands below your opponent’s waist.